 Signing a lease

-Accommodation is usually rented privately between landlord and tenant, although there are a number of estate agencies who can help tenants cover all the bases and cross the language barrier.
-This is essential because there are not a lot of laws governing rental arrangements, and expats will need to ensure their rental contracts are comprehensive.
+Accommodation is generally rented privately between landlord and tenant, although there are a number of estate agencies that can help tenants cover all the bases and cross the language barrier.
+This is essential because there are few laws governing rental arrangements, and expats will need to ensure their rental contracts are comprehensive.
 The lease will likely be in Lao, so they may need an interpreter.

 Lease agreements in Laos should include rental amounts and payment schedule, whether security and holding deposits are required, the term of the lease (one year, renewable is standard), conditions of termination, and acceptable use of the premises.
 Other items include what each party's obligations are, and what warranties and insurance are applicable.